Managing booking customers

 Adding customers

-Saving a new customer takes you to the customer profile page, showing all the details you just entered.
-Notice that the profile page has four tabs listing customer Details, Bookings, Charges and Engagement.
-See later in this article for further details about the Bookings tab, and the related support article about Booking charges.
+Saving a new customer takes you to the customer View, showing all the details you just entered.
+The customer profile has four tabs showing the customer's Details, Bookings, Charges and Engagement.
+See later in this article for further details about the Bookings tab and the related support article about Booking charges.
+For customers Not in the Address Book, note the option to Add customer as contact, which can be used where you wish to add a customer to your Address Book while preserving all their linked booking history.

 Top Tip - Adding a new customer when adding a booking

-You can easily add a new customer when adding a booking, without losing the booking details you've already started adding.
-On the Add booking pop-up, click to +Add a new customer...
+You can easily add a new customer when adding a booking without losing the booking details you've started adding - click +Add

-The pop-up temporarily switches to the new customer pop-up.
-Enter the new customer details and click Save & Return to the 'Add booking' form (or click Cancel & return).
+The pop-up switches focus to a new customer form.
+Enter the new customer details, following the same process described above, and click Save & Return to continue adding the remaining booking details (or click Cancel & return).

 Importing existing customers

-The Import customers page is opened and includes helpful guidance on how to prepare your data - a CSV format file with each field of information in a separate column and a row header in the first row that describes the data in that column.
+The Import customers page opens and includes helpful guidance on how to prepare your data - a CSV format file with each field of information in a separate column and a row header in the first row that describes the data in that column.
 The row header is used to correctly map each column in your CSV file with the corresponding field in the Customers section of the Bookings module.
-There's also an Example CSV file that you can download and view, and a full list of supported fields that can be imported, to help you prepare your CSV file.
-Not every customer field is required - ChurchSuite will only import those fields which you supply in your CSV file; however, you must ensure every incoming field in your file is assigned to a ChurchSuite field (otherwise it won't be imported).
+There's also an Example CSV file that you can download and view and a full list of supported fields that can be imported to help you prepare your CSV file.
+Not every customer field is required - ChurchSuite will only import those fields which you supply in your CSV file; however, you must ensure every incoming field in your file is assigned to a ChurchSuite field (otherwise, it won't be imported).
 Let's look at the process...

 Select Choose file to browse and select your CSV file.
 Click Upload CSV File to upload the file for review.